Let’s talk chickpea brownies or perhaps a better name chickpea blondies (due to their pale colour)

 I have substituted the chickpeas with cannellini beans and it works well

-I only use maple syrup as I love the flavour of bananas and maple syrup, but honey, golden syrup or molasses would work as well
+I only use maple syrup as I love the flavour of bananas and maple syrup, but honey, golden syrup or molasses would work as well.
+Note if you use honey this recipe will no longer be vegan

 If you are using milk chocolate the recipe won't be dairy free